Thai fishing boat slavery in spotlight at Toronto film festival

 Those included banning the use of underage workers and requiring that fishermen are given contracts, but campaigners say the reforms are not adequate and abuses persist.

-They urged Thailand’s government to enact promised legislation aimed at preventing forced labour in the industry, which employs about 600,000 people, half of whom are from other countries, according to the United Nations.
+They urged Thailand’s government to enact promised legislation aimed at preventing forced labor in the industry, which employs about 600,000 people, half of whom are from other countries, according to the United Nations.

 Chonticha Tangworamongkon, of the Bangkok-based Human Rights and Development Foundation, which offers legal aid to migrant workers, said she supports the government’s efforts so far, but added that more needs to be done.